 Recent Student News, Awards & Accomplishments:

-Congratulations to our students & faculty for having their posters accepted for the 2021 MAOT Conference:
+Students and Faculty accepted for the 2021 MAOT Conference: Congratulations to our students and faculty for having their posters accepted for the 2021 MAOT Conference.

 - Grove, K MS, OTS.
 Teen Anxiety and Social Outcomes in Dog-Assisted Interventions.

 - Pohlhammer, E OTS, and Whitney, R OT, OTD, OTR.
 Families with Serious Illness: Art and Psychosocial Well-Being.